 A: Businesses can apply for PPP loans and other SBA financial assistance, including Economic Injury Disaster Loans (EIDLs), traditional 7(a) loans, 504 loans, and microloans, and can also receive investment capital from Small Business Investment Corporation (SBIC).
 However, the business cannot use the PPP loan for the same purpose as its other SBA loan(s).
-For example, if a business uses its PPP loan to cover payroll for the 8-week covered period, it cannot use a different SBA loan product for payroll for those same costs in that period, although it could use it for payroll not during that period or for different workers.
+For example, if a business uses its PPP loan to cover payroll for its 24-week (or 8-week, if elected by businesses whose PPP loans were made prior to June 5, 2020) covered period, it cannot use a different SBA loan product for payroll for those same costs in that period, although it could use it for payroll not during that period or for different workers.

 Further, per an Interim Final Rule from the SBA, if you received an SBA EIDL loan from January 31, 2020 through April 3, 2020, you can apply for a PPP loan.
 If your EIDL loan was not used for payroll costs, it does not affect your eligibility for PPP.
 If your EIDL loan was used for payroll costs, your PPP loan must be used to refinance your EIDL loan.